abdrahmansoltan/Learning-Notes/JavaScript/05-ASYNC.md

 ### Consuming Promises with Async/Await

+They make us able to write `asynchronous code` that looks like `synchronous code`.
 ![await](./img/async_await.PNG)

 - by using the word `async` before a function, you convert it to an `asynchronous function`

-  - which will keep running in the background while performing the code inside of it, than when it's done => it returns a `promise`
+  - which will keep running in the background while performing the code inside of it, than when it's done => **it returns a `promise`**
   - Other values are wrapped in a resolved promise automatically.
   - It returns a promise, and we could explicitly return a promise, which would be the same.